 Ruth Daniell is an award-winning Canadian writer and the editor of Boobs: Women Explore What It Means to Have Breasts (Caitlin Press, 2016).
 Her poems and stories have appeared or are forthcoming in various journals across North America and elsewhere, including Arc Poetry Magazine, Grain, Room Magazine, Qwerty, Canthius, The Antigonish Review, and Contemporary Verse 2.
 Most recently, she was awarded first prize in the 2016 Nick Blatchford Occasional Verse Contest with The New Quarterly.
 She is a recent recipient of a grant from the Canada Council for the Arts and is currently working on a new collection of poems about birds.
-Originally from Prince George, BC, she currently splits her time between Vancouver and Kelowna.
+Originally from Prince George, BC, she now lives Kelowna after spending a decade on the west coast.

 A complete list of Daniell’s publication history and honours can be found here.

 You can also contact Ruth Daniell.
 Say hello!